 Note: This is an individual event.
 The victim can be any competitor, 12 years of age or older, registered for the competition.
 Throwers can only throw once; victims can be victims multiple times.
+The victim shall be wearing a club cap matching their competitor.

-Starting position (second paragraph): The victim treads water or stands (depending on water depth) on the near side of the rigid crossbar in allotted lane.
+Starting position (second paragraph): The victim is located on the near side of the rigid crossbar in allotted lane.